Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: Abstract

-\textbf{Abstract}: {The term Research Software Engineer, or RSE, emerged a little over 10 years ago as a way to represent individuals working in the research community but focusing on software development.
+The term Research Software Engineer, or RSE, emerged a little over 10 years ago as a way to represent individuals working in the research community but focusing on software development.
 The term has been widely adopted and there are a number of high-level definitions of what an RSE is.
 However, the roles of RSEs vary depending on the institutional context they work in.
 At one end of the spectrum, RSE roles may look similar to a traditional research role.
 At the other extreme, they resemble that of a software engineer in industry.
 Most RSE roles inhabit the space between these two extremes.
 Therefore, providing a straightforward, comprehensive definition of what an RSE does and what experience, skills and competencies are required to become one is challenging.
 In this community paper we define the broad notion of what an RSE is, explore the different types of work they undertake, and define a list of foundational competencies as well as values that outline the general profile of an RSE.
+These foundational skills are encountered to a large extent within the skill sets of current RSEs in Germany and beyond, and we propose them as a starting point for aspiring RSEs to shape their technical profile.
 Further research and training can build upon this foundation of skills and focus on various aspects in greater detail.
 We expect that graduates and practitioners will have a larger and more diverse set of skills than outlined here.
 On this basis, we elaborate on the progression of these skills along different dimensions.
 We look at specific types of RSE roles, propose recommendations for organisations, and give examples of future specialisations.
-An appendix details how existing curricula fit into this framework.}
+An appendix details how existing curricula fit into this framework.